-Imply is to implicate or suggest something without expressing it plainly or directly, which is something done by the speaker.
-Infer is to interpret or conclude or deduce from the evidence that is presented, which is something done by the listener.
+Imply is to implicate or suggest or hint at something without expressing it plainly or directly, which is something done by the speaker, the writer, or someone performing an action.